15 University Graduate CV Examples [& Templates]

 • Including a CV objective will also go a long way in demonstrating your offerings and career goals.

-• Ensure you tailor your CV objective for each job you apply for.
+• Make sure you change your CV objective for each job you apply for.
 Otherwise, it’s better not to include one.

 Human Resources University Graduate CV